 - The Writing Life – rotating contributing writers and guest columnists share their thoughts and personal experiences on the writing life–what it means to be a writer today.

-- Craft – rotating contributing writers share tips of the trade, whether it is an article about inspiration, the craft itself and other issues related to the writing process.
+- Craft – rotating contributing writers share practical suggestions and tips of the trade, whether it is an article about inspiration, the craft itself, and other issues related to the writing process.

 - Reviews – each month we usually feature two reviews of recently (within the year) published works of creative nonfiction, including craft books, memoirs and essay collections.
 We have a group of a dozen reviewers that crave CNF.

-- Interviews – each month, our interviews editor or a guest columnist does a Q&A with a professional in the creative nonfiction realm.
+- Interviews – each month or so, our interviews editor or a guest columnist does a Q&A with a professional in the creative nonfiction realm.
 We’ve talked to authors, publishers, editors, agents and educators.
 Notable interviews include Cheryl Strayed, Austin Kleon, and Jon Elder Robinson.

 To ensure the integrity of the content, all unsolicited creative submissions to Hippocampus Magazine are read blindly by a few dozen members of our reading panel, a colorful crew of literary folks: freelance writers, published authors, teachers, scholars, avid readers, editors, poets, playwrights, journalists and others with a vested interest in creative nonfiction.While the bulk of our magazine contains unsolicited work, editors may also occasionally solicit materials from previously published authors.